10 Easy Ways To Tell Your Dog Happy Valentines Day

 Budget Tip:

-This is an easy one.
-You don't need to spend any money on your dog to make Valentine's Day a fabulous one.
-The main thing is to make it a positive day and share it with your dog.
+You don't need to much if any money on your buddy to make Valentine's Day a fabulous one.
+The main thing is to make it a positive day and share it with your best fur friend.
 What's better than that?
-Oh yes, there's no hit on your budget.
-It's perfect!
+Oh yes, is basically no hit on your budget.
+It's a perfect win-win-win for you, your pup, and your wallet.

 1. Be with your dog